esplett/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone I built using HTML, CSS, JS, jQuery and AJAX on the front-end, and Node, Express and MongoDB on the back-end.
+I used the app Moment to keep track of the date and times when each tweet is posted.

 My design inspiration is Alfred Hitchcock's 'The Birds', which adds a spooky, gothic twist to Tweeter.